 LOS ANGELES, Sept.
-13, 2021-NBC's medical drama New Amsterdam has received the "Imagining a Culture of Health Award" as part of the 2021 Sentinel Awards, for the show's entire body of work during its third season.
+22, 2021-Gloria Calderón Kellett and Mike Royce will co-host the 2021 Sentinel Awards, which this year honors NBC's medical drama New Amsterdam with the "Imagining a Culture of Health Award" for the show's entire body of work during its third season.

 In addition to New Amsterdam, 11 other shows are being celebrated, including The Good Doctor, Euphoria, Pose, The Handmaid's Tale, This Is Us and Grey's Anatomy (full list below).
 Their storylines covered such topics as Covid-19, abortion, mental health, addiction and racism-mirroring a tumultuous year in American life.

-Hollywood, Health & Society (HH&S), a program of the USC Annenberg Norman Lear Center, will present the awards virtually on Oct.
+Hollywood, Health & Society (HH&S), a program of the USC Annenberg Norman Lear Center, will present the awards event virtually on Oct.
 20, 2021.